The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: Phase transitions in quantum gravity

 Even though the HP solution does not exist in weakly coupled string theories in higher dimensions ($d\geq 7$), there is evidence that a strongly coupled solution replacing it might exist \cite{Balthazar:2022hno}.

 Note that the light winding state plays a crucial role in the existence of the HP saddle in the Euclidean signature.
 The fact that the winding state around the thermal circle becomes massless at finite $\beta$ is the other side of the coin to the exponential growth of string tower.
 Therefore, the low-energy EFT without the string tower, would not be able to predict the HP saddle.
-In other words, the EFT (which calculates the black hole entropy) breaks down due to it not having the tower of excited string states at $T_{\rm HP}$.
+In other words, the EFT calculation of the free energy of these more thermodynamically stable saddles become incorrect due to it not having the tower of excited string states at $T_{\rm HP}$.

 It is interesting to note a parallel between GL transition and the HP transition.
 In both phase transitions, the topology of the Euclidean saddle changes.
 The Euclidean black hole has a topology of $\mathbb{R}^2\times S^{d-2}$ while the HP solution has a topology of $\mathbb{R}^{d-1}\times S^1$.
 The main difference comes from the fact that the thermal circle shrinks in the black hole case but does not shrink to zero size in the HP solution.
 Using this topology change, the authors in \cite{Chen:2021dsw} showed that there is a supersymmetric obstruction for a smooth transition between black holes and HP solutions as target spaces of type II strings.
 One of the topological indices used was the Witten index which measures the Euler characteristic of the target space \cite{Witten:1982df}.
 We note that the same argument can be applied to the Gregory--Laflamme transition, as the corresponding black hole solutions in $d$ and $D$ dimensions have different Euler characteristics\footnote{Consider the spacetime with $n$ non-compact dimensions and a compact space $T^{m}$.
 Suppose $L_{n,m}$ is the space resulting from capping off the Euclidean black hole that is localized in compact space with $B^2\times T^{m}\times S^{n-2}$.
 Consider two parallel hyperplanes that are seperated in a non-compact direction and contain the black hole in between them.
 We divide $L_{m,n}$ into three regions across these hyperplanes.
 Let us identify the boundaries of the middle part with each other and identify the boundaries of the other two regions with each other.
 This process transforms $L_{m,n}$ into $L_{m+1,n-1}\sqcup S^{n}\times T^{m}$.
 Using the additivity of the Euler characteristic and $\chi(S^{n}\times T^m)=1+(-1)^n$, by induction we find